On Minkowski symmetrizations of $\alpha$-concave functions and related applications: Applications

 Then $F_{N}$ attains its maximum at Euclidean balls.
 In other words, for every $K\in\mathcal{K}^n$ we have

 \end{theorem}

 Theorem \ref{mainThm-old} may be viewed as an extension of a result of Schneider \cite{Schneider1971}, where, in particular, the planar result ($n=2$) was proved; in this case, the ball is the unique maximizer \cite{FlorianPrachar, Schneider1971} (see also \cite[p.
 189]{FlorianExtremum}).
 Florian established a planar version of Theorem \ref{mainThm-old} for convex polygons in arbitrary position \cite{AFlorian1992}, and remarked that in the inscribed case, the extension from $n=2$ to general dimensions $n\geq 2$ is possible (see also \cite{FlorianExtremum}).
-Theorem \ref{mainThm-old} is also a special case of a result of Bucur, Fragal\`a and Lamboley \cite[Thm.
-2.1]{BucurFragalaLamboley} (see Section \ref{extremal-section}).
+Theorem \ref{mainThm-old} is also a special case of a result of Bucur, Fragal\`a and Lamboley \cite[Theorem 2.1]{BucurFragalaLamboley} (see Section \ref{extremal-section}).
 To the best of our knowledge, for arbitrary dimensions $n\geq 3$ it is not known if Euclidean balls are the only maximizers in Theorem \ref{mainThm-old}.

 An analogous version of Theorem \ref{mainThm-old} was also proved by Schneider \cite{Schneider-1967} for circumscribed polytopes with a given number of facets.
+The construction and results in this subsection should be compared with those in the dual outer approximation theory developed in \cite{Hoehner-Mussnig}.
+The present section treats the inner approximation problem corresponding to inscribed polytopes and finite sets of break points, whereas \cite{Hoehner-Mussnig} treats a dual outer approximation problem modeled on supporting affine data.